Thomas Griffiths Wainewright: The death of Helen

 Owing to his extravagant habits, Wainewright remained mired in debt.
 In 1830, he and Eliza insured the life of his sister-in-law Helen with various companies for a sum of £16,000 (some £1,650,000 in 2016).
 She died in December of the same year after showing signs of strychnine poisoning, though at that time there was no forensic test to prove it.
 When the insurance companies sued, Wainewright fled to Calais to avoid investigation of his uncovered bank frauds.
 Unproven tales by Victorian authors claimed that he was seized by the authorities as a suspected person and imprisoned for six months.
 He had in his possession a quantity of strychnine, and was widely suspected to have poisoned not only his sister-in-law and his uncle, but also his mother-in-law and a Norfolk friend, although this was never proven.
 He returned to London in 1837, but was soon arrested on a charge of the bank forgery.
 Wainewright was sent to Hobart, Van Dieman's Land (now Tasmania) on the convict ship Susan, arriving 21 November 1837.
-While in prison he was asked if he poisoned Helen, to which he allegedly replied: "Yes; it was a dreadful thing to do, but she had very thick ankles.".
+While in prison he was asked if he poisoned Helen, to which he allegedly replied: "Yes; it was a dreadful thing to do, but she had very thick ankles."
 The quotation is now thought to have been made up by Oscar Wilde's publisher.

-Late life and legacy
+Late life

 During his ten years in the penal colony, Wainewright did eventually enjoy a certain amount of freedom.
 After initially working on a road gang, he became a hospital orderly and was able to work as an artist, painting portraits in the homes of his subjects.
 He completed more than 100 portraits on paper using coloured wash, pencil and ink during his years in Hobart.
 They survive in public museums and private collections throughout Australia, some having remained in the families of his sitters.
 They depict the officialdom, professionals and members of the elite in early Hobart.
 A self-portrait was completed in this period.
 Wainewright had a conditional pardon granted on 14 November 1846; he died of apoplexy in the Hobart Town hospital on 17 August the following year.
 He is buried in an unknown grave.

+Legacy

-The Essays and Criticisms of Wainewright were published in 1880, with an account of his life, by W. Carew Hazlitt; and the history of his crimes suggested to Charles Dickens his story "Hunted Down" and to Edward Bulwer-Lytton, 1st Baron Lytton his novel Lucretia.
-Wainewright's personality, as artist and poisoner, also interested Oscar Wilde in "Pen, Pencil and Poison" (Fortnightly Review, Jan.
+The Essays and Criticisms of Wainewright were published in 1880, with an account of his life by W. Carew Hazlitt.

+The history of his crimes suggested to Charles Dickens his story "Hunted Down" and to Edward Bulwer-Lytton, 1st Baron Lytton his novel Lucretia.

+Wainewright's personality, as artist and poisoner, also interested Oscar Wilde in his "Pen, Pencil and Poison" (Fortnightly Review, Jan.
 1889), and A. G. Allen, in T. Seccombe's Twelve Bad Men (1894).